Reporting, Rights and Resources for Students

 As a student, you should know your rights.
 These rights include ways to address and report concerns.

-- Reporting a Concern – Creating and sustaining a safe inclusive environment requires everyone’s help and commitment.
-The referral information on the Report Concerns page offers ways to report a concern or to seek support.
+Creating and sustaining a safe inclusive environment requires everyone’s help and commitment.

 - Grade Dispute Procedures – Bellevue College 3000P procedures described the process to resolve academic issues including misunderstandings, complaints, or grievances with faculty members regarding grades, grading issues, or academic practices and procedures.